Free-energy landscapes and insertion pathways for peptides in membrane environment: Conclusion and outlook

 The advantage of the approach centered on energetics is that the problem associated with the inevitably broad range of time scales has come into play only marginally.
 The investigation of free-energy landscapes and the search for insertion pathways is not meant to be a substitute for a molecular dynamics simulation or other form of kinetic study \cite{DQL13, DFST16, GV09, VSS+18, MBT08, MS92, MS93, IB05, NWG05, UU08, USU10, UDK+10}.
 It is an exploration of the circumstances under which kinetic processes associated with peptide insertion are likely to take place.

 Insertion pathways as explored in this work are characteristic of quasistatic processes.
 The free-energy landscapes provide road signs, but no time tables.
 The road signs thus established are not infallible because the free-energy landscapes in use are manifestly incomplete.
 A strong case can be made that what has been left out is more productively taken into account in a kinetic study or a molecular dynamics simulation.
-The four most relevant missing pieces represent different aspects of lipid-peptide interactions.
-The first two are enthalpic and the last two describe closely related entropic effects.
+The most relevant missing pieces represent different aspects of lipid-peptide interactions.
+Some are predominantly enthalpic and other predominantly entropic in nature.

 (i) The lateral pressure profile of the membrane, which provides mechanical stability to the bilayer structure against perturbations of various kinds, is known to have a characteristic shape with regions of positive deviations from ambient pressure sandwiching a narrow band of negative deviation just inside the lipid headgroups.
 These empirically established pressure variations are significant \cite{Mars96, Cant97, Cant99, GS04, GBM06, Mars07, BMT10, ZL13, DFST16, DM16}.